What is indirect representation?

 What is the difference between direct and indirect representation?

-At direct representation the customs broker makes the declaration in the name and on behalf of the interested party.
+At direcat representation the customs broker makes the declaration in the name and on behalf of the interested party.
 This means that the interested party is the official declarant and therefore fully liable for the declaration and any errors or problems that occur in the process.

 At indirect representation the customs broker makes the declaration in his own name, but on behalf of the interested party.
 In this case, the customs forwarder himself is the official declarant and therefore (co-)liable for the customs declaration.
 This means that in case of errors or problems the responsibility is shared between the customs forwarder and the interested party.

-Frequently asked questions about direct representation
+Frequently asked questions about indirect representation